namenotrequired/meteor-tutorial/diagnosing-hot-code-push.md

 console.log(‘ready:’, ready);
 console.log(‘inactive:’, inactive);
 ```
-Or, to log `ready` as soon as the subscription changes:
+Or, to log the value of `ready` each time the subscription changes:

 ```js
 const hcpSub = _.chain(Meteor)